stfc/PSyclone/doc/user_guide/psy_data.rst

 PSyclone provides transformations that will insert callbacks to an external library at runtime.
 These callbacks allow third-party libraries to access data structures at specified locations in the code.
+The PSyclone :ref:`wrappers <libraries>` to external libraries are provided with the :ref:`PSyclone installation <getting-going-env-loc>`.
 Some example use cases are:

 Profiling:
   By inserting callbacks before and after a region of code,